 The general remission is the difference between calculating the emergency services levy using the prescribed components and the effective components.
 The prescribed and effective components used to calculate the emergency services levy can be found on the emergency services levy Rates and Factors page.

-As well as the general remission the following other remissions may also apply to:
+As well as the general remission the following other remissions may also apply:

-- emergency service levy accounts of $20 or less (after any applicable remission/concession has been applied) where all of an owner’s property holdings are confined to Regional Area 3.
+- A full remission of emergency service levy accounts of $20 or less (after any applicable remission/concession has been applied) where all of an owner’s property holdings are confined to Regional Area 3.

-- a property with a capital value of $1,000 or less in Regional Area 2 or Regional Area 3.
+- A full remission of the fixed and variable charge on properties with a capital value of $1,000 or less in Regional Area 2 or Regional Area 3.

 A remission is available to:

 - Properties which have been assigned, by the Valuer-General, a land use code of 1760, 1765 or 1766.

 - Properties located within an eligible residential park.